Tropical Fukaya Algebras: The toric case

-Next, we will show that the moduli spaces of spheres or disks with prescribed tangencies at relative marked points are cut out transversely.
-The Maslov index of a holomorphic disk or sphere $u:C \to X$ (not contained in a boundary divisor) is twice the sum of its intersection multiplicities with all boundary divisors.
-In fact, the moduli space containing $u$ is parametrized by the set of intersection points $z \in C$ with the toric divisors.
-For maps with a higher order tangency with toric divisors, some subsets of intersection points coincide.
-The locus of such maps is cut out transversely from the space of all maps.
-Therefore the moduli space of relative maps of any type $\Gamma$ is regular.
+Next, we will show that the moduli spaces of spheres with prescribed tangencies at relative marked points are cut out transversally.
+For a fixed point $p \in X_{P(v)}$, consider holomorphic maps $u: \P^1 \to \pi_{P(v)}^{-1}(p) \subset \XX_{P(v),\cT}$ of type $\Gamma$, and hence not contained in the divisors $Y_{\cT(e)}$.
+The first Chern class of the sphere $u$, viewed as a map to the fiber $\pi_{P(v)}^{-1}(p)$, is equal to the sum of its intersection multiplicities $(u.
+Y_{\cT(e)})$ with all divisors at infinity $Y_{\cT(e)}$.
+In fact, the moduli space containing $u$ is parametrized by the set of intersection points $z \in C$ with the toric divisors $Y_{\cT(e)}$.
+For maps with a higher order tangency with a toric divisor $Y_{\cT(e)}$, some subsets of intersection points of $u$ with $Y_{\cT(e)}$ coincide.
+Since the zeros of sections of positive line bundles may be chosen arbitrarily in genus zero, the locus of such maps is cut out transversally from the space of all maps.
+Therefore, the moduli space of relative maps of any type $\Gamma$ is regular.
+We now switch to working with relative maps $u: S_v^\circ \to \XX_{P(v)}$ defined on punctured curves.

-The linearization of the evaluation map at relative marked points is surjective because of the torus-equivariance of the evaluation map.
-Recall that if the marked point $z_e$ maps to an intersection of boundary divisors $Y=\cap_i Y_i$, the target space for a higher order evaluation map is the normal bundle $NY$.
-The normal bundle can be identified with a neighbourhood of $Y$ in a standard way.
-With this identification,
+The linearization of the tropical evaluation map \eqref{eq:tropev} at tropical markings is surjective because of the torus-equivariance of the evaluation map.
+In particular, for a tropical marking $z_e$ and a choice of holomorphic coordinate in a neighborhood of $z_e$, the tropical evaluation